evkx/evkx.github.io/content/models/mg/cyberster/Cyberster_AWD_Long_Range/_index.md

 The MG Cyberster AWD Long Range comes equipped with one sound system option:

-- **Bose Sound System:**: Features six speakers and delivers a maximum output of 300 watts.
+- **Bose Sound System:** Features six speakers and delivers a maximum output of 300 watts.

 Additionally, the model includes 1 USB-C connections as standard.
 The model has 1 USB-A connections as standard.